tearitco/SRW-Engine-MV-Public/docs/manual.md

 * setRequiredFUBLevel level
 	Sets the minimum level to which each stat should be upgraded before the Full Upgrade Bonus of mechs unlocks.

+* setEventCounterAction event\_id type
+	Sets the counter action of the unit for the specified event to the provided type.
+Possible values are: "attack", "defend", "evade", "defend\_low" and "evade\_low".
+The defend\_low and evade\_low will cause the unit to perform the defined action when at or below 25% HP, otherwise they will counter attack.
+If no value is set the unit will default to counter attacking.

 ## Script commands